-In response to a DOSHA (Department of Occupational Safety & Health Administration - Labor & Industries) inspection initiated by a bargaining unit employee complaint, the Employer will contact the designated Union representative to participate in the worksite inspection.
+In response to a DOSH\ (Department of Occupational Safety & Health Administration) inspection initiated by a bargaining unit employee complaint, the Employer will contact the designated Union representative to participate in the worksite inspection.
 Employees may also request a workplace review by the employing department and employees shall be given the results of the review.

-34.8 DOSHA Inspections
+34.8 DOSH Inspections.

-Each time there is a DOSHA inspection of the Employer's property in an area where SEIU 925 employees perform their duties, the Employer shall contact the Union Office to find out whom the Union designates as the employee representative.
-If the Union's representative is not present for the inspection, the Employer shall request that the WISHA inspector delay the inspection until the Union's representative can arrive.
+Each time there is a DOSH inspection of the Employer's property in an area where SEIU 925 employees perform their duties, the Employer shall contact the Union Office to find out whom the Union designates as the employee representative.
+If the Union's representative is not present for the inspection, the Employer shall request that the DOSH inspector delay the inspection until the Union's representative.

-34.9 Wellness
+34.9 Wellness.

-The Employer and the Union will encourage and support employee participation in appropriate programs including the UW Care Link Services through which employees may seek confidential assistance in the resolution of chemical dependency or other problems that may affect job performance.
-UW Care Link Services may presently be reached at 1-866-598-3978 (business hours) or 1-800-833-3031 (24 hour line).
+The Employer and the Union will encourage and support employee participation in appropriate programs including the Washington State Employee Assistance Program (WA EAP) through which employees may seek confidential assistance in the resolution of chemical dependency or other problems that may affect job performance.
+WA EAP may presently be reached at eap.wa.gov or 877.343.4455.
 No employee's job security will be placed in jeopardy as a result of seeking and following through with corrective treatment, counseling or advice providing that the employee's job performance meets supervisory expectations.

-34.10 Tools and Equipment
+34.10 Tools and Equipment.